-Probate is a court supervised process that oversees the distribution of a deceased person's assets.
-Probate can be broken down into three basic steps: (1) the gathering of the assets of the deceased; (2) paying the deceased's debts, taxes and expenses from those assets; and (3) then changing title of the assets according the decedent's wishes, if there is a Will (and if there wasn't a Will, according to California law).
+Probate is a court-supervised process that oversees the distribution of a deceased person's assets.
+Probate can be broken down into three basic steps: (1) the gathering of the assets of the deceased; (2) paying the deceased's debts, taxes and expenses from those assets; and (3) then changing title of the assets according the decedent's wishes, if there is a Will (or if there wasn't a Will, according to California law).

 Estates over $150,000 must be probated

 Currently, the California Probate Code requires an estate that is worth over $150,000 to be probated if a court order is needed to change the title of the assets.
 So, if your loved one did not create an estate plan and left property in his/her name at the time of death, the law requires a probate.

 Fortunately, the executor, executrix, or personal representative does not have to pay for the costs of probate.
 Actually, they can get paid for doing the work.
 Neither the estate's representative nor attorney hired by the estate's representative will get paid until the end of the case.
 Attorney's fees and costs related to the probate are reimbursed only after the court approves them, so the beneficiaries do not have to advance the costs of the probate while waiting for their inheritance.

 If you are named as the executor, executrix, or personal representative in a Will, it is possible that you are going to discover that this is a not an easy job.
 It is certainly not a job that cannot be taken lightly.
 If you want a diligent and compassionate attorney who can guide you through this arduous and complicated process, Attorney Shawna Murray is available to help ease the burden.

 What type of costs are included in probate?